My Little Pony fan convention: 2021–present: Post-COVID era

 As pandemic restrictions eased, brony conventions began returning to in-person formats.
 UK PonyCon 2021, Everfree Northwest 2021, and Ponyville Ciderfest 2021 were held in-person.

 In February 2022, Corgi Events LLC—the parent organization of Ponyville Ciderfest and Whinny City Pony Con as well as five furry conventions—collapsed amid financial troubles including an exorbitant tax warrant against its founder, unpaid staff compensation, and management issues.
 Charlie Worthley, the convention chair of Ciderfest and Whinny City, initially stepped down due to the organizational turmoil.
 Michelle, Charlie's wife, purchased both conventions from the dissolving company and reinstated Charlie as chair of both events.
 In 2023, Ponyville Ciderfest raised $111,186.90 for charity.

 In February 2024, the ' in Moscow, Russia was closed early by organizers after Russian police investigated complaints that the convention promoted LGBTQ+ content.
 A few months prior to this incident, Russian film database Kinopoisk had marked My Little Pony: Friendship Is Magic as "18+", with some speculating that it was due to the name of Rainbow Dash, one of the main protagonists of the show.
 Police conducted two inspections but found no evidence of illegal activity.
 It was reported that in an attempt to avoid persecution, organizers of the convention had changed Rainbow Dash's rainbow-colored mane to the colors of the Russian flag.
 The incident occurred amid Russia's restrictions on LGBTQ rights in Russia, following the Russian Supreme Court's 2023 designation of the international LGBTQ movement as an extremist organization.

-In October 2025, Mare Fair—an adults-only convention held in Orlando, Florida founded in 2023 by Corpulent Brony and organized by users of /mlp/—came under public scrutiny due to allegations of zoophilia among its founders.
-An exposé compiled from accounts by other bronies and horse rescue staff stated that Mare Fair's leadership included an individual who had been accused of sexual abuse of animals, and that Corpulent Brony also owns a website that had willingly hosted bestiality.
-The convention NeighCon, announced for April 2026, was later discovered to have been founded by the two Mare Fair staff members.